Music from the Merch Desk (2016–2023)

 Music from the Merch Desk (2016–2023) is a compilation album by British electronic music artist and producer Richard D. James, released under the alias of Aphex Twin.
 The album was released without announcement on 17 December 2024 through Warp Records.
-It compiles a number of James' tracks exclusively released on vinyl at his live performances.
-The album's artwork came from a bootleg T-shirt, which was eventually resold by Warp as official merchandise.
+It compiles a number of James' tracks released only on vinyl at his concerts.
+The album's artwork came from a bootleg T-shirt, which was later resold as official merchandise.

 Background

 2016–2017

-The first of the many releases that would make up Music from the Merch Desk started at an Aphex Twin concert at a festival in Houston, Day for Night.
+The first release that would make up Music from the Merch Desk came from an Aphex Twin concert at Day for Night in Houston.
 James was announced to perform at the festival on 13 September 2016, leading to him performing on 17 December.
-A 12-inch vinyl record with white artwork, the Aphex Twin and Warp Records logos and the text Houston, TX 12.17.16 was found to be being sold as merchandise during the concert.
-The record contained two tracks; while originally untitled, the tracks were named "no stillson 6 cirk" and "no stillson 6 cirk mix2" on James' webstore and on Music from the Merch Desk.
+A 12-inch vinyl record with white artwork, Aphex Twin and Warp Records logos and the text Houston, TX 12.17.16 was sold as merchandise at the concert.
+The record had two tracks; while originally untitled, the tracks were named "no stillson 6 cirk" and "no stillson 6 cirk mix2" on James' webstore and on Music from the Merch Desk.

 On 27 November 2016, James was announced as a headliner at Field Day 2017.
 The concert was scheduled to take place on 3 June 2017.
-Similarly to 2016, another 12-inch vinyl record was being sold as merchandise for the concert.
+Similarly, another 12-inch vinyl record was being sold at the concert.
 The record came in a green unmarked sleeve, an Aphex Twin branded bag and contained 11 tracks.
 The record sold out by 2pm.

-A webstore that hosted James' music was opened on 20 July 2017.
+An official webstore that hosted James' music was opened on 20 July 2017.
 In addition to releasing London 03.06.17 and other bonus tracks from the release, a digital 4-track EP titled Orphans was made available.
 Two mixes of "Spiral Staircase" by Luke Vibert were included, along with "Nightmail" and "4x Atlantis take1".

 2019–2023

 James was announced to be performing at Printworks on 14 September 2019.
-Another vinyl record was sold, containing the contents of Orphans alongside a new track titled "Soundlab20".
-James also performed at The Warehouse Project on 20 September; a four-track vinyl record was made available during this concert.
+Another vinyl record was being sold at the concert, containing songs from Orphans and a new track titled "Soundlab20".
+James later performed at The Warehouse Project on 20 September; a four-track vinyl record was made available as merchandise.
 On 16 June 2023, James performed during the Sónar festival in Barcelona.
-A 10-inch vinyl record was released at the festival which featured two tracks; "rfc pt8" and "afxfm e".
-Finally, on 19 September, James performed at 2023's Field Day.
-A limited edition 12-inch in a pink record sleeve was sold at the concert; this release contained five tracks.
+A 10-inch vinyl record with two tracks was released at the festival; "rfc pt8" and "afxfm e".
+On 19 September, James performed at 2023's Field Day festival.
+A limited 12-inch in a pink record sleeve was sold as merchandise; the record had five tracks.